sracha27/DevopsTask/README.md

 > Create a terraform template to provison the instance on the fly.

-> Create the pipeline job for CICD.
+> Create the pipeline job for creation of infrastructure, continuous integration and continuous deployment.

 > Deploying Jenkins on EKS.